-You can also check the ‘Going for Gold’ Attendance Medals table, which is published weekly in our newsletter.
+The ‘Going for Gold’ attendance medal table is published weekly in our newsletter.
 Each half term, the winning class receives a Golden Ticket to exchange for a treat of their choice.

-Illness – When your child says they feel unwell, it can be hard deciding whether to keep them off school.
+When your child says they feel unwell, it can be hard deciding whether to keep them off school.
 Not every illness will mean your child should stay away from school.
-Whether you send your child to school will depend on how severe you think the illness is.
+Whether you send your child to school will depend upon how severe you think the illness is.
 This link will take you to the NHS guidelines that should help you make that judgement:

 If children have an infectious illness, when deciding whether the absence can be authorised, we use the Public Health England guidance to schools about the recommended time that children should be kept away from school: